BJW333/Breast_Cancer_Tumor_Prediction/README.md

 This program uses real medical data to predict whether a breast tumor is cancerous (malignant) or non-cancerous (benign) using a machine learning model called a Decision Tree.
 This project was initally just me just bored messing around with data then I decided to turn it into something useful with a high accuracy rate of dectection.

+To see the output/results of when you run the program just click into the Cancer_Tumor_Dataset_Prediction folder then click into the Tumor_Cancer_Prediction_Detection.ipynb file and scroll all the way down to see the results.

 ⸻

 Overview